markhunte/Hype_Symbol_Override_Extension/README.md

  Individual Symbol instance properies can be overriden to allow each instance of the symbol to  be displayed differently and behave differently from each other at load time.

-Each Symbol Instance can be assign dataset key names  (*data-elementRef_*) and values.
+Each Symbol Instance can be assigned dataset key names  (*data-elementRef_*) and values.

 Any Symbol Instance's children that have the matching dataset key name will use the value to overide it's properties